BrunoKoppel/ola/README.md

 <img src="./oltrag-CLI.png" alt="Pretty neat huh?" />

-Have you ever wanted to pull, status, or push all your git repos all at once with one command?
+Have you ever wanted to pull, status, or push, all your git repos at once with just one command?

 Well!
 Now you can!
-Using the code.sh script within .commands you can accomplish this.

 ## Setup